-At the Cotabambas Project, the Company is focused on advancing the PFS, which requires an upgrade of the Inferred Resources to Indicated category and the infill drill program to achieve this target commenced in April of 2022.
-As part of the prefeasibility study work program the Company is planning to complete and update on the mineral resources estimate and an update to the PEA in 2023.
+At the Cotabambas Project, the Company is focused on advancing the PFS, incorporating the updated Mineral Resource Estimate of January 2024.
+Th updated Mineral Resource Estimate includes an increase in the indicated category resource.
 In addition to upgrading the resource classification, the Company is focusing on:

-- Delineating resource growth potential; - Delineating continuity of the higher-grade zones both within the current North and South Pit limits and along strike and between the two pits; - Extending the EIAsd and social permits and relationships; - Optimizing metallurgical recoveries from both the sulphide and mixed/oxide resources; - Reducing wasterock production and mineral handling;

-- Incorporating steeper pit wall slopes; and - Optimizing the proposed tailings and wasterock storage facilities.
+- Delineating additional indicated category resource growth potential; - Delineating continuity of the higher-grade zones both outside within the current North and South Pit limits and along strike and between the two pits; - Extending the EIAsd and social permits and relationships; - Optimizing metallurgical recoveries from both the sulphide and mixed/oxide resources; - · Reducing wasterock production and mineral handling; - Incorporating new concentrate trucking and shipping alternatives; - Incorporating steeper pit wall slopes; and - Optimizing the proposed tailings and wasterock transport and storage facilities.